-When a car enters the service station, it is promptly inspected by an expert tester who quotes the owner an exact price for the work he finds necessary.
+When a car enters the service station, it is promptly inspected by an expert tester who quotes the owner an exact price, which in practically every case includes material as well as labor, for the work he finds necessary.
 The owner then authorizes the work at this price and when he receives the bill, this is the price he pays.